Pondidum/presentations/es-serverless-slack/slides.md

 * user_left_channel
 * user_registered
 Note:
+* this was my initial idea for structure
 * what are our aggregates?
   * can messages be posted to multiple channels at once? (e.g. hashtags on twitter)
   * or are channels owners of messages?